SONU-623/Flipkart-Clone/README.md

-# Flipkart-Clone
+# Flipkart Clone 🛒

-A Flipkart-inspired user interface built using HTML and CSS.
-This project focuses on replicating the look and feel of Flipkart’s homepage with sections like navigation bar, product listings, and banners.
+A Flipkart-inspired homepage built using **HTML and CSS**.
+This project replicates the design and layout of Flipkart’s homepage, including navigation, product sections, and banners.
+It was created as a practice project to strengthen **front-end development skills**.

+---

+## 🚀 Features
+- Flipkart-like homepage design
+- Navigation bar with categories
+- Product grid layout
+- Banner section
+- Designed using only HTML & CSS

+---

+## 🛠️ Tech Stack
+- **HTML**
+- **CSS**

+---

+## 📸 Screenshots
+(Add screenshots of your project here)

+---